1.

 within the body and it increases as the deformation

-continues.
-The process of deformation stops when
+The process of

-the internal resisting force equals the externally
+force equals the externally applied force.
+If

-full resistance to external action, the process
+external action, the process of deformation continues

-of deformation continues until failure takes place.
+until failure takes place.
+The deformation of

-The deformation of a body under external action
+a body under external action and accompanying

-and accompanying resistance to deform are referred
+resistance to deform are referred to by the terms

-to by the terms strain and stress respectively.
+strain and stress respectively.

 |